cleanunicorn/ethereum-smartcontract-template/README.md

 After that you can run `make test` normally

-You also need to add these variables to your GitHub secrets to enable forking in GitHub Actions.
+You need to add the RPC url to your GitHub secrets as `ETH_NODE` to enable fork testing in GitHub Actions.
+Also make sure to uncomment these lines in [`.github/workflows/ci.yml`](.github/workflows/ci.yml).

 ```yaml
 # Enable this if using forking tests